National Louis University

 National Louis University (NLU) is a private university with its main campus in Chicago, Illinois.
 NLU enrolls undergraduate and graduate students in more than 60 programs across its four colleges.
-It has locations throughout the Chicago metropolitan area as well as a regional campus in Tampa, Florida, where it serves students from 13 counties in that state’s central region.
+It has locations throughout the Chicago metropolitan area as well as a regional campus in Tampa, Florida, where it serves students from 13 counties in that state's central region.

 Since its founding in 1886, NLU has played a historic role in the education sector.
 Its founders helped start the National Kindergarten Movement, helped inaugurate the National Parent Teacher Association (PTA), and promoted the importance of academic and professional training in early childhood education theory and practice.

-NLU has received more than $65 million in funding for applied research projects in urban development, childhood development, school improvement and teacher preparation.
-Its alumni have served in Illinois state government and received multiple James Beard awards; 76 alumni from its National College of Education have received honorary recognition by the Golden Apple Foundations of Chicago and Rockford.
+NLU alumni have served in Illinois state government and received multiple James Beard awards; 76 alumni from its National College of Education have received honorary recognition by the Golden Apple Foundations of Chicago and Rockford.